edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

       }
     …

-The ``Section`` contains properties to store the path to the file, the content, a count of tokens, and the embedding, which is of the custom scalar type we created in the previous step.
+The ``Section`` contains properties to store the content, a count of tokens, and the embedding, which is of the custom scalar type we created in the previous step.

 We've also added an index inside the ``Section`` type to speed up queries.
 In order to work properly, the index should correspond to the